 To summarize it briefly, the options are as follows.

-Adjusting the QR colors
+Adjusting the QR code colors

 Dynamic QR codes can be customized by varying their colors to align with your brand or personal taste.

-Remember to always use darker foreground colors against a lighter background in order to keep the QR code perfectly readable.
+Remember always to use darker foreground colors against a lighter background in order to keep the QR code perfectly readable.

 Inserting a logo